-- The introduced gene in bromoxynil-tolerant canola line Westar-Oxy-235 is not considered to produce any increased public health and safety risk; - On the basis of the data submitted in the present application, oil from bromoxyniltolerant canola line Westar-Oxy-235 is as safe and wholesome as oil derived from conventional canola varieties; - On 7 December 2001, food products containing oil from bromoxynil-tolerant canola will require labelling if it can be shown that novel DNA and/or protein is present in the final food. - The proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991 and the conclusions of the regulatory impact assessment.
+- the genetic changes introduced into bromoxynil-tolerant canola line Westar-Oxy-235 are not considered to raise any additional public health and safety concerns; - based on data supplied with the application and other available information, oil from bromoxynil-tolerant canola line Westar-Oxy-235 is as safe and wholesome as oil derived from conventional canola varieties; - food products containing oil from bromoxynil-tolerant canola will be exempt from labelling unless it can be shown that novel DNA and/or protein is present in the final food; and - the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991; and - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
+The process concluded that the amendment to the Food Standards Code is necessary, cost effective and of net benefit to both food producers and consumers.